 I’ve been working from home lately and finding a lot of joy watching nature come back to life this spring.
 Things change quickly in spring and considering the pandemic we’re living through, even more so in 2020.
 As we adjust to staying safer-at-home, all of us at UW-Madison Extension are working on ways to help physically isolated communities stay connected.
 It’s important to build healthy routines amidst all the change.

-A sit-spot practice is a great routine to start now that can help you connect with the rhythms of nature, while following public health guidelines.
+A sit-spot practice is a great way to help you connect with the rhythms of nature, while following public health guidelines.
 Sit-spotting is a simple and flexible practice that is focused on understanding a place and cultivating awareness.
 In uncertain times, connecting to place and paying attention to your attention can drastically improve well-being.

 What’s a Sit-Spot?